vietanh6897/AngularNodejs/README.md

 [`Build and run using Xampp`]

-# Step 1: Download and Install XAMPP
+## Step 1: Download and Install XAMPP & set up database

 - Go to the XAMPP website and download the XAMPP installer for your operating system (Windows, macOS, or Linux).
 - Run the installer.
 Once XAMPP is installed, start it.
 - Start the Apache and MySQL services from the XAMPP Control Panel.
 - Open your web browser and go to http://localhost/phpmyadmin.
 - Log in to phpMyAdmin using the default credentials (username: root, password: empty).
-- Select `Privileges`, click on `Edit privileges` on the row whose username="root" and hostname="localhost". - Choose `Change password` then enter `admin`.
+- Select `User accounts` tab, click on `Edit privileges` on the row whose username="root" and hostname="localhost".
+- Choose `Change password` then enter `admin`.
 - Open phpMyAdmin (config.inc.php) in Apache config of Xampp panel.
 Find and modify as follow
   $cfg['Servers'][$i]['auth_type'] = 'cookie';
   $cfg['Servers'][$i]['user'] = 'root';
   $cfg['Servers'][$i]['password'] = 'admin';
   $cfg['Servers'][$i]['extension'] = 'mysqli';
   $cfg['Servers'][$i]['AllowNoPassword'] = false;
+- Restart the Apache and MySQL services from the XAMPP Control Panel.
+- Login with username=`root` and password=`admin`.
+Create `task_manager` database

-# Step 2: Clone the repository:
+## Step 2: Clone the repository:

 - Select folder where you want to store project.
-- Open Git Bash and type `git clone https://github.com/username/project.git`
+- Open Git Bash and type `git clone https://github.com/vietanh6897/AngularNodejs.git`

-# Step 3: Open the project directory AngularNodejs by IDE and Install dependencies & start project:
+## Step 3: Open the project directory AngularNodejs by IDE and Install dependencies & start project:

 - Open new terminal.
 Navigate to Angular-frontend folder `cd Angular-frontend`
 - Run `npm install` then type `npm start`
 - Open new terminal.
 Navigate to Nestjs-backend folder `cd Nestjs-backend`
+- Open `.env` file.
+And modify `DB_HOST`=`localhost`
 - Run `npm install` then type `npm start`

-# Step 4: Start the project:

-`npm start`

-## Usage
+# Usage

 Access the application in your web browser: